1992–93 Quebec Nordiques season

-In the 1992–93 Quebec Nordiques season, the Nordiques qualified for the playoffs for the first time since the 1986–87 season.
+The 1992–93 Quebec Nordiques season was the Nordiques' 22nd season of operation and its 14th in the National Hockey League (NHL).
+The Nordiques qualified for the playoffs for the first time since the 1986–87 season.
+Quebec achieved the largest turnaround in NHL history, recording a 52-point improvement from the previous season.
 Joe Sakic became captain (after a stint as co-captain in 1990–91).
 Four Nordiques (Owen Nolan, Joe Sakic, Mats Sundin, and Scott Young) reached the 30-goal plateau.
 Nordiques goaltenders did not record a shutout during the regular season and playoffs.
 The Nordiques were not shut out in any game during the 84-game regular season and their six-game playoff series.
 In addition, the Nordiques led all teams in shorthanded goals scored during the regular season (21).
 The Nordiques also had the best shooting percentage in the league during the regular season, scoring 351 goals on just 2,519 shots (13.9%).